 The most snowfall is in February, so if you want a guaranteed snow-cation, Yosemite in February can be a great time to gather for snow sport addicts, though you’re likely to have enough snow all winter to suffice.

-Safety Tips for Visiting Yosemite in Winter
+Safety Tips for Visiting Yosemite During Winter

 Winter traction devices, such as slip-on snow spikes or snowshoes, can be helpful as well, as these will help you keep your footing in icy conditions.